 We assess the children's work in Physical Education through observation, questioning, discussion and evaluating children's work.
 Teachers monitor progress made by children against the learning objectives for their lessons.
+At the end of the Foundation Stage, Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2, the children are assessed against our PE Milestones.
 Children are encouraged to assess and evaluate both their own work and that of other pupils.
 This helps them to appreciate how they can improve their work, and what their targets should be for the future.
 Our curriculum has been devised so that it is accessible for all with adaptations made to planning to meet the needs and abilities of all learners, including more able pupils.